Roman505050/weiqi.py/README.md

 ### TODO

+- [ ] Implement the pass move system
+- [ ] Implement the surrender system
 - [ ] Implement the time control system
 - [x] Implement the count of captured stones
 - [ ] Implement the end-game detection